fanshh/fanshh/README.md

-- 👋 Hi, I’m @fanshh
-- 👀 I’m interested in Cyber Security
+👋 Hi, I’m @fanshh, I am student at Gunadarma University.
+I love and interest to learn anything about Cyber Security.
 - 🌱 I’m currently learning CTF and Web Development
-- 📫 How to reach me ...

 <!---
 fanshh/fanshh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.